freqtrade/freqtrade/docs/strategy-advanced.md

             if trade.open_rate < trade_row['take_profit'] <= current_rate:
                 return 'take_profit'

-        # Sell any positions at a loss if they are helpd for more than two days.
+        # Sell any positions at a loss if they are held for more than two days.
         if current_profit < 0 and (current_time.replace(tzinfo=trade.open_date_utc.tzinfo) - trade.open_date_utc).days >= 1:
             return 'unclog'
 ```

 See [Custom stoploss using an indicator from dataframe example](strategy-customization.md#custom-stoploss-using-an-indicator-from-dataframe-example) for explanation on how to use `dataframe` parameter.

 ## Custom stoploss